USS Bearss: Post war

 Bearss was recommissioned 7 September 1951 and joined Destroyer Division 322 (DesDiv 322), Destroyer Squadron 32 (DesRon 32), Atlantic Fleet.
 She served along the Atlantic coast and in the Caribbean on normal peacetime operations.
 She made two Mediterranean cruises and one Far Eastern cruise (April–October 1954), which took her around the world.

 In August and September 1958, the Bearss was part of Navy Task Force 88 (TF 88), during Operation Argus, which was involved in conducting nuclear tests in the very high atmosphere.
+Norman R Ross, a Radarman aboard the Bearss wrote about the mission in his book SIXTY DAYS DOWN UNDER, which is available on Amazon.

 Homeported in Norfolk, Bearss was transferred to duty as a "reserve destroyer" in 1960 or 61, with a skeleton crew of active duty Navy personnel and a reserve crew that drilled aboard one weekend a month.
-The reserve crew was called to active duty (as a result of the Cuban missile crisis???) and reported onboard 23 Oct.
-1961, left shortly thereafter for "refresher training" at the Naval Base at Guantánamo Bay, Cuba, and returned to Norfolk in January 1962.
+The reserve crew was called to active duty as a result of the Cuban missile crisis and reported onboard 23 October 1961, left shortly thereafter for "refresher training" at the Naval Base at Guantánamo Bay, Cuba, and returned to Norfolk in January 1962.
 She operated as a part of the First Fleet's Task Force Bravo, with frequent at-sea periods screening carriers and taking part antisubmarine warfare training off the Virginia Capes.
 Her reserve crew was released from active duty 1 Aug.
 1962.
 Her commanding officer for that period was CDR William Savage, USNR.

 Bearss was decommissioned on 30 December 1963.
 She was stricken from the Naval Vessel Register on 1 December 1974.
 The ship was sold 14 April 1976 and broken up for scrap.